 This course is approved by AIA (1 HSW/LU) and ICC (0.10 CEU).

 Using the performance path to meet energy codes offers many benefits to builders, designers and code officials.
 APA Engineered Wood Specialist Matt Brown presents Meeting the Energy Code Using the Performance Path; a one-hour presentation that focuses on the advantages to performance-based energy code compliance, pathways to comply with energy codes and the impacts of different materials and systems on energy efficiency.
 The presentation identifies cost-effective ways to meet the energy code.
 Note: Do not navigate to YouTube if you require a certificate.
-A downloadable certificate of completion is available only when this webinar is viewed on this webpage in entirety, after completing a brief questionnaire.
+A downloadable certificate of completion is available only when this webinar is viewed on this webpage in entirety, after completing a brief quiz and questionnaire.

 Approximate length: 1 hour.